Frijol/climate-change/GLOSSARY.md

 ## Anthropocene
 the name of the current geologic period, implying that the geology of the Earth (through climate change, nuclear fallout, river diversion, monoculture farming, ocean acidification, etc.) is being dominantly affected by humans

+## arbitrage
+the simultaneous purchase and sale of an asset to profit from a difference in price

 ## ARRA
 American Recovery and Reinvestment Act: 2009 bill which included some bonus ITC + PTC as temporary economic stimulus [EIA, 33][EIA]